MeltwaterArchive/storyplayer/prose/the-st-object.md

 # The $st Object

 The $st object (st stands for Storyteller) is the core object used in Storyplayer Story scripts.
 It provides the methods and the properties necessary to tell Stories.

+We'll be expanding this section in the next couple of weeks.